dialectlabs/monitor/README.md

 Please follow the instructions in https://github.com/dialectlabs/protocol#local-development

+#### Step 2.
+Run data service

+Please follow the instructions in https://github.com/dialectlabs/data-service

-#### Step 2. generate a new keypair for monitoring service and fund it
+#### Step 3. generate a new keypair for monitoring service and fund it

 ```bash
 export your_path=~/projects/dialect/keypairs/